ashranbakth/Polygon-Evolution/README.md

 # Polygon-Evolution
-Implemented a program in which polygons evolve every generation and only the fit polygons survive every generation.
+Implemented a genetic algorithm with polygons.
+Every generation if the fitness level increased the polygons will continue to the next generation until fitness level is close to perfect.